 6. Ice! at Gaylord Palms Resort, Orlando, Florida

 People go to Orlando for many things…snow isn’t usually one of them.
 However, during the winter months, you can see Mickey Mouse and snow in the same day!
-Gaylord Palms Resort, minutes from Walt Disney World, offers guests the ability to experience the freezing cold at their family-friendly Ice! experience.
+Gaylord Palms Resort has nearby car rental options if you need that too.
+And it’s minutes from Walt Disney World.
+The Gaylord Palms offers guests the ability to experience the freezing cold at their family-friendly Ice! experience.

 Read More: Plan the Best Disney World Vacation EVER!